MileHacker Logo

 • Wi-Fi is widely available at accommodations, cafes, and restaurants.
 Consider a Portable WiFi device.

-• Cellular mobile data plans are generally reliable for internet access.
+• Cellular mobile data plans are for the most part reliable for internet access.

 Language & Phrases